-We are excited about the prospects for the development of the Company and believe that the introduction of generic top level domains will create significant opportunities for the future.
+As the policy debates about new top-level domains reach their end point, we are entering an exciting period of development for the Company.
+We believe that the introduction of generic top-level domains will create significant opportunities in both direct investment and service revenues.
 We retain a conservative stance however as to the timing of the actual commencement of the ICANN application process and are managing our cash flow accordingly to ensure the longevity to capture what we believe to be an exceptional opportunity for our Company.

-With our substantial cash resources, low operating costs and our significant interests in prospective applicants for .eco, .nyc, .berlin, .bayern, .zulu and .gay amongst others; and also with the restriction on competition that has been placed on existing registrars, we believe that TLDH is well positioned ahead of the start of the gTLDs application and award process.
+With our substantial cash resources, low operating costs and our significant interests in prospective applicants for new gTLDs, we believe that TLDH is well positioned ahead of the start of the gTLDs application and award process.

-Frederick Krueger Chairman
+Frederick Krueger Chairman 28 March 2011